The fundamentals of caring for you, your family and your child with mental illness

 Perhaps most importantly, as a participant you can gain comfort in knowing you are not alone.
 Recovery is a journey and there is hope for all families and individuals dealing with a brain disorder.
 The in-person group experience of NAMI Basics provides the opportunity for mutual support and positive impact.
 You can experience compassion and reinforcement from people who relate to your experiences.
 Through your participation, you have the opportunity to help others grow.

-All classes meet for 2.5 hours for 6 weeks.
+Classes meet for 2.5 hours for 6 weeks.
 Registration is required.

 To register for a NAMI Basics class in Austin, please contact the office or download the NAMI Basics Registration Form and e-mail it to [info] at [namiaustin] dot [org].
 If you are in crisis and feel the need for support, we would encourage you to attend one of our Family Support Groups.